Collegiate School, Bristol: Houses

 The biggest house competition in the school calendar is the House Music.
 Any individual or group of pupils may enter the preliminary round, displaying any kind of musical performance, and all are awarded points for entering.
-The best performers will advance to the semi-finals, where they perform in front of their entire year, and the winners from this round will advance to the final where they perform in front of the whole school on the final day of the spring term.
-In addition to this, each of the four houses pick a song a few weeks in advance of the final to rehearse and perform as a house.
-An independent adjudicator is brought in by the school to judge the four house songs and select a winner of the House Song, and to determine the overall winner of the House Music, which is between the four day houses.
-Victories in either of these competitions have a significant impact on the destination of the House Cup for that year.
+The best performers will advance to the evening concert.
+In addition to this, each of the four houses pick a song to rehearse and perform as a house.
+An independent adjudicator is brought in by the school to judge the four house songs and select a winner of the House Song.

 Facilities

-Colston’s sporting legacy is supported by a wide range of facilities, dispersed over 30 acres of landscaped grounds - on site; unique to central Bristol schools.
-The vast open spaces include areas of woodland, which make it an ideal venue for Colston's Pre-Preparatory, Early Years and Lower school to explore and create a challenging cross country circuit.
-The site includes an athletics field with pavilion, 6 rugby pitches, 2 cricket squares, a floodlit all-weather hockey pitch, 6 floodlit tennis courts/ 4 floodlit netball courts, a fully equipped fitness suite, 4 squash courts, table tennis facilities, a sports hall with 4 badminton courts/ basketball court, indoor cricket nets and an axe throwing range.
+Collegiate’s sporting legacy is supported by a wide range of facilities, dispersed over 30 acres of landscaped grounds - on site; unique to central Bristol schools.
+The vast open spaces include areas of woodland, which make it an ideal venue for Collegiate pupils to explore and create a challenging cross country circuit.
+The site includes an athletics field with pavilion, 6 rugby pitches, 2 cricket squares, a floodlit all-weather hockey pitch, 6 floodlit tennis courts/ 4 floodlit netball courts, a fully equipped fitness suite, 2 squash courts, table tennis facilities, a sports hall with 4 badminton courts/ basketball court, indoor cricket nets and an axe throwing range.

 Uniform

-Colston modelled his school on Christ's Hospital and the 18th-century uniform reflected this – a long blue coat, knee britches and yellow stockings.
-By the middle of the 20th century this was mirrored by the yellow tops of the knee stockings worn by all boys until they graduated to long trousers at the age of 13.
+Colston modelled his school on Christ's Hospital, and the 18th-century uniform reflected this – a long blue coat, knee britches and yellow stockings.
+By the middle of the 20th century, this was mirrored by the yellow tops of the knee stockings worn by all boys until they graduated to long trousers at the age of 13.
 At that time caps were worn whenever a boy left the premises of the school.
 They were the typical peaked cap with a coloured band around the rim and an embroidered dolphin at the front, the colour reflecting the house the boy belonged to – Dolphin's was maroon, for example.